emilyshea94/Shea-Website/README.md

 ## Description

-I built this project to setup my portfollio and showcase everything I've learned so far in my coding Bootcamp class.
+Horiseon orignal code refactored and optimized by me so that it can be funtional to a user.

 ## Installation
 N/A
-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

 ## Usage

-This portfollio can be used to view
+This website can be used to help someone learn about the funcions of the Company "Horiseon" such as Search Engine Optimization, Online Reputaion Management and Social Media Marketing.

 ## Credits
 N/A